ArkProjectNFTs/ark-services/README.md

 - Description: Contains cargo-lambda code to deploy AWS Lambda functions that correspond to API Gateway endpoints (NFT APIs).
 - Utility: Facilitates the setup and management of serverless functions for processing requests to the APIs.

-### ark-metadata-refresh

-- Description: Background job for refreshing metadata of tokens for indexed contracts.
-- Utility: Ensures that token data remains up-to-date and reflects the latest changes.

 ### ark-sqlx